-This post tells you how to schedule the creation of daily System Restore point during startup or logon in all versions of Windows, including Windows 10.
+This post tells you how to schedule the creation of daily System Restore point during startup or logon in all versions of Windows, including Windows 10 and Windows 11.

 The first method involves a VBScript that I wrote to create restore points, and the 2nd method uses the WMI command-line tool Wmic.exe.
 The script method has an advantage where you can force the creation of restore point even if a previous restore point was created within the last 24 hours.

 To create a daily restore point automatically, follow one of these methods: